Options for Repairing Concrete Floors and Subfloors

-Concrete Floors: Alternatives to Repair Concrete Floors
+When to Repair Concrete Floors

-Concrete floors could be repaired when cracks are only on the surface, or it contains light cracks, commonly referred as hairline cracks.
-It is important to recognize whether concrete has settled or not, to determine the correct repair alternative.
-Some small contraction cracks could be covered by applying prime coats over the concrete floor.
-If the concrete floor to be repaired is heaving, has large wide cracks, or is damaged due to freeze damage, then other alternatives should be considered instead of resurfacing.
+Concrete floors should be repaired with a surface topping only when the concrete slab contains surface, or hairline, cracks or has cosmetic surface flaws.
+If the concrete floor to be repaired is heaving, has large or wide cracks, or is damaged due to freeze damage, then other alternatives should be considered instead of resurfacing.

-One of the most important characteristics of self-leveling concrete is that it could provide a very dense and durable concrete floor.
-Most self-levelers can go down 1/4 inch to 1 inch, with the ability to go to a feather edge.
-Self-leveling concrete could be a very expensive solution, but the results are far better than other alternatives.
-Self-leveling concrete could be divided into two main groups: self-leveling concrete there are two main groups of materials: underlayments and toppings.
-Underlayments are installed over an existing subfloor to smooth it out and correct any surface irregularities prior to the installation of all types of floor coverings; while toppings act as the actually finished floor without the need for a floor covering
+Self-leveling concrete can be divided into two main groups: underlayments and toppings.
+Underlayments are installed over an existing concrete subfloor to smooth it out and correct any surface irregularities prior to the installation of other floorcoverings, while toppings act as the actually finished floor without the need for an additional floorcovering.